mateusmedeiros/nvim/README.md

 pip3 install neovim
 ```

-The important thing is to install the `neovim` egg with the python version (2 or
+The important thing is to install the `neovim` package with the python version (2 or
 3) you have in your system (or both).

 The names of the binaries may vary.
 If you need to set unconventional paths for